Avinash4561/ASP.NET/README.md

 # ASP.NET
-All the projects developed on ASP.NET using C#
+Projects developed on ASP.NET using C#